-If you are dissatisfied with the service you have received from any of the following public bodies and you have been unable to sort out the problem with the body concerned you can complain to us online or you can download our complaint form Complaint Form.pdf (size 158.3 KB).
+If you are unhappy with the service you have received from a public body we may be able to help you.
+If you have been unable to sort out the problem with the body concerned you can complain to us online or you can download our complaint form Complaint Form.pdf (size 158.3 KB).

 - Local authorities

 - Agencies, such as charities and voluntary bodies, that deliver health and social services on behalf of the HSE

 - All public bodies covered by the Disability Act 2005.
 (Details of how to make such a complaint can be found in the Disability Act 2005 section of this site.)